Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Their entire range, from decaf to premium coffee blends, is roasted to order and shipped out to you immediately.
 With this decaf Sumatra coffee, you can expect subtle hints of chocolate with earthy undertones and a noticeably creamy finish.

 The coffee is processed using the Swiss Water method.
-It’s Fair Trade organic, shade-grown, and completely chemical-free, which helps to retain optimal flavor and body.
+It’s Fair Trade certified organic, shade-grown, and completely chemical-free, which helps to retain optimal flavor and body.

 Green Mountain Dark Magic Decaf Coffee K-Cups